jwilliams-gh/jwilliams-gh/README.md

 # Hi, I'm Josh Williams! :wave:.
 Welcome to my personal GitHub profile.

-### I do most of my work in my orgs than than directly tied to my profile. $${\color{red}Why}$$ :thinking:!?
+### I do most of my work in my orgs rather than directly tied to my profile. $${\color{red}Why}$$ :thinking:!?
 Because I prefer to manage my personal work like an enterprise.
 See each org below for more info.

 ---